Lech Lecha 5773

 We tend to lose sight of an important fact: the time gaps between verses.

-Let’s take a look at the life of Avraham.
+Let’s take a look at the life of Abraham.
 How many times and how often did God speak to him?

 Ground Rules